-Protested applications or disputed existing records will be referred to the IGFA Executive Committee for review.
-Its decisions will be final.
+- 1. Protested applications or disputed existing records will be referred to the IGFA Rules Committee for review.
+Rules Committee decisions may be appealed to the IGFA Board of Trustees.
 IGFA reserves the right to refuse to consider an application or grant a claim for a record application.
-All IGFA decisions will be based upon the intent of the regulations.

-- 2. Any and all claims and/or disputes regarding the IGFA International Angling Rules shall be governed by and construed and enforced in accordance with, the laws of the State of Florida, without regard to such jurisdiction's conflict of laws principles.
-In the event that the parties are unable to mutually resolve any dispute, controversy or claim arising out of, in connection with, or in relation to the IGFA International Rules, such dispute, controversy or claim shall be resolved by litigation; in that connection, each of the parties to such dispute hereby - 3. (i) irrevocably and unconditionally consents to submit itself to the sole and exclusive personal jurisdiction of any federal or state court located within Broward County, Florida (the "Applicable Courts") - (ii) waives any objection to the laying of sole and exclusive venue of any such litigation in any of the Applicable Courts, - (iii) Agrees not to plead or claim in any such court that such litigation brought therein has been brought in an inconvenient forum and agrees not to otherwise attempt to deny or defeat such personal jurisdiction or venue by motion or other request for leave from any such court, and - (iv) agrees that it will not bring any action, suit, or proceeding in connection with any dispute, claim or controversy arising out of or relating to the Angling Rules in any court or other tribunal other than any of the Applicable Courts.
+All IGFA decisions will be based upon the intent of the regulations. - 2.
+Any and all claims and/or disputes regarding the IGFA International Angling Rules shall be governed by and construed and enforced in accordance with the laws of the State of Florida without regard to such jurisdiction's conflict of laws principles.
+In the event that parties are unable to mutually resolve any dispute, controversy or claim arising out of, in connection with, or in relation to the IGFA International Angling Rules, such dispute, controversy or claim shall be resolved by litigation: in that connection, each of the parties to such dispute hereby: - (i) irrevocably and unconditionally consents to submit itself to the sole and exclusive personal jurisdiction of any federal or state court located within Broward County, Florida (the "Applicable Courts"), - (ii) waives any objection to the laying of sole and exclusive venue of any such litigation in any of the Applicable Courts, - (iii) agrees not to plead or claim in any such court that such litigation brought therein has been brought in an inconvenient forum and agrees not to otherwise attempt to deny or defeat such personal jurisdiction or venue by motion or other request for leave from any such court, and (iv) agrees that it will not bring any action, suit, or proceeding in connection with any dispute, claim or controversy arising out of or relating to the Angling Rules in any court or other tribunal other than any of the Applicable Courts.
 Nothing in this Section shall prevent enforcement in another forum of any judgment obtained in the Applicable Courts.
-In the event that it shall become necessary for any party to take action of any type whatsoever to enforce the terms of the IGFA International Angling Rules, the prevailing Party shall be entitled to recover all its costs, including attorney's fees, costs, and expenses, including all out-of-pocket expenses that are not taxable as costs, incurred in connection with any such action, including any negotiations, mediations, arbitrations, litigation, and appeal. - 4.
-When a substantial award is specifically offered for a world record catch in any line or tippet class, only a claim for an all-tackle record will be considered. - 5.
-In some instances, an IGFA officer or member of the International Committee or a deputy from a local IGFA member club may be asked to recheck information supplied on a claim.
-Such action is not to be regarded as doubt of the formal affidavit, but rather as evidence of the extreme care with which IGFA investigates and maintains its records. - 6.
-The IGFA will not recognise or approve any IGFA World Record application where a financial award is offered for obtaining the record.
+In the event that it shall become necessary for any party to take action of any type whatsoever to enforce the terms of the IGFA International Angling Rules, the prevailing Party shall be entitled to recover all its costs, including attorneys' fees, costs, and expenses, including all out of pocket

+- expenses that are not taxable as costs, incurred in connection with any such action, including any negotiations, mediations, arbitrations, litigation, and appeal. - The IGFA will not recognize or approve any IGFA World Record application where a financial award is offered for obtaining the record.

-NEW ZEALAND RECORD CLAIMS:
+NEW ZEALAND RECORD CLAIMS

-The Council will keep a Register of National records caught by its anglers
+The Council will keep a Register of National records caught by its anglers.